Written by Editorial Team

 Apart from that, menstrual blood commonly produces thick blood clots in the monthly flow, which is not in the case of implantation bleeding.

 For most normal women who are not on any sort of medication, menstrual bleeding will span for 4-7 days.
-Almost all the women, either starts with a light spotting and than going to a much heavier flow or vice versa.
-Whatever may be the pattern, but there is always a pattern of menstrual bleeding.
+Almost all the women, either start with a light spotting and then go to a much heavier flow or vice versa.
+Whatever may be the pattern, there is always a pattern of menstrual bleeding.

 But in case of implantation bleeding, there is no fixed pattern, it will be either spotty or a light flow.
 Plus, it doesn’t even last for too long.

 Both menstrual bleeding and implantation bleeding will involve cramping.
 But the difference lies in the severity of the pain.
 Menstrual bleeding will usually cause more severe pain than implantation cramping, which is usually light and never increases in intensity.

 With a rich experience in pregnancy and parenting, our team of experts create insightful, well-curated, and easy-to-read content for our to-be-parents and parents at all stages of parenting.Read more.

 Fenugreek While Trying To Conceive – Is It Safe?